 Accounting principles generally accepted in the United States of America require disclosure of certain significant estimates and current vulnerabilities due to certain concentrations.
 Those matters include the following:

 Contributions

-Approximately 50% and 65% of contributions were received from one donor in 2023 and 2022, respectively.
+Approximately 50% of contributions were received from one donor in 2023.